-Climb Ladovy peak with a mountain guide
+Climb Ladovy Peak with a mountain guide

-480 € / 3 guests (only in summer)
+480 € / 3 clients

-440 € / 2 guests (in winter only 2 guest)
+440 € / 2 clients

-400 € / 1 guest
+400 € / 1 client

 Climbing Ladovy Peak

 Traditionally, the ascent with a mountain guide begins at Tery Hut leads up the higher parts of Mala Studena Valley.
 Then it continues on an exposed ridge over Ladovy Kon to the summit.
-There are amazing views from the top, mainly towards Lomnicky Peak, Javorovy Peaks, Javorova Valley, and Belianske Tatras as well.

 It is possible to climb Ladovy Peak via less difficult routes, however, always only with a mountain guide.